NxPKG/khulnasoft-docs/content/cache/how-to/set-caching-levels.md

 {{<Aside type="note" header="Note">}}

 Ignore Query String only disregards the query string for static file extensions.
-For example, Cloudflare serves the `style.css resource` to requests for either `style.css?this` or `style.css?that`.
+For example, Khulnasoft serves the `style.css resource` to requests for either `style.css?this` or `style.css?that`.

 {{</Aside>}}